matrixinfer-ai/kthena/docs/proposal/vllm-kv-connector-architecture.md

 ## 6. Conclusion

-The proposed enhanced architecture for vLLM KV Connectors addresses the fundamental limitations of the current implementation while providing a robust, extensible, and production-ready solution.
-By focusing on the actual vLLM connector types (HTTP, LMCache, and NIXL) and introducing proper abstractions, comprehensive error handling, and rich observability, this architecture will significantly improve the reliability and performance of PD disaggregated routing in MatrixInfer.
+The implemented architecture for vLLM KV Connectors addresses the limitations of a monolithic routing implementation by providing a robust, extensible, and production-ready solution.
+By introducing a `KVConnector` interface and providing implementations for different KV cache transfer strategies (`HTTP` and `NIXL`), this architecture significantly improves the flexibility and performance of PD disaggregated routing in MatrixInfer.

-The streamlined design ensures that new connector types can be easily added as vLLM evolves, while the backward-compatible migration strategy minimizes disruption to existing users.
-The focused configuration options allow operators to choose between HTTP compatibility and high-performance in-memory caching solutions, optimizing for their specific use cases whether prioritizing compatibility, latency, or throughput.
+The design allows operators to select the appropriate connector (`http`, `lmcache`, `mooncake`, or `nixl`) via the `ModelServer` CRD.
+While `lmcache` and `mooncake` currently default to the `http` connector's behavior, the factory pattern makes it straightforward to add dedicated implementations as needed.
+This allows operators to choose between simple HTTP-based integration and high-performance in-memory caching with `NIXL`, optimizing for their specific use cases.

-This architecture positions MatrixInfer to fully leverage the capabilities of vLLM's KV cache system while providing the operational excellence required for production deployments.
+This architecture positions MatrixInfer to fully leverage the diverse capabilities of vLLM's KV cache system while providing the operational excellence required for production deployments.